paralevel/toggle-macbook-notch.shortcut/README.md

 Shortcut for Apple Silicon MacBooks that toggles the notch on or off – using AppleScript to automate the process described [here](https://apple.stackexchange.com/questions/432284/make-macbook-pro-as-if-there-is-no-notch/472341#472341).

-To run this shortcut, "Allow Running Script" must be enabled in Shortcuts > Settings > Advanced
+To run this shortcut, "Allow Running Scripts" must be enabled in Shortcuts > Settings > Advanced